charlot-shaw/charlot-shaw.github.io/content/blog/insomnia_reminder.md

 `let` here declares some local variables, scoped to the section following `in`.

 `cfg = config.${namespace}.util.logout_reminder;` looks up a certain path in the evaluated configuration to find the config of this module, so we can reference it with a short name.
-Note how we're using `${namespace}` here, that's how the path in the configuration uses the `namespace` variable to stay be dynamic. `${some nix code}` is how you embed a Nix epression into configuration, including in this case, Nix code itself.
+Note how we're using `${namespace}` here, that's how the path in the configuration uses the `namespace` variable to stay be dynamic. `${some nix code}` is how you embed a Nix expression into configuration, including in this case, Nix code itself.

 `options.${namespace}.util.logout_reminder` establishes the path we looked up in the prior line.
 (Sorry it's kinda topsy turvy, but that's how nix rolls.)
 Starting with `options` means we're declaring how we can be configured in this block. (technically, it's an attribute set.
 Think dictionary in Python or map in Clojure.)